zarzouram/lt2316-h20-aa/README.md

 ### part 2: Extract Features

+Now that we have the data we need to extract some features.
 Fill in [extract_features](https://github.com/AxlAlm/ner_assignment/blob/master/ass1/feature_extraction.py#L6) as instructed in the comments in the function.

 In this part you are free to chose any type of feature you like, dont be afraid to be creative ;)!

-Document which feature you use and why.
+Document which feature(s) you use and why.

 ### Bonus Part: Extended Data Exploration